1nVitr0/plugin-vscode-censitive/README.md

 > id_rsa:*
 > ```
 2. Reload the window using `Developer: Reload Window`
-3. Open a file specified in `.censitive` and check the censoring
+3. Open a file of the type specified in `.censitive` and check the censoring

 ## Features

-The extension uses decorations to block out sensitive information as set in a .censitive file in the workspace or in your home directory.
+The extension uses decorations to block out sensitive information as set in a `.censitive` file in the workspace or in your home directory.
 If both files are present and `censtitive.mergeGlobalCensoring` is enabled, their censoring will be merged.

-When active, the extension will censor all content set in .censitive file by using a key-value approach.
+When active, the extension will censor all content set in `.censitive` file by using a key-value approach.
-This means, the .censitive file specifies key regexes and the extension automatically finds values assigned to these keys.
+This means, the `.censitive` file specifies key regexes and the extension automatically finds values assigned to these keys.
-However as the censoring is based solely on regex, not all assignment formats might be recognized.
+However, because the censoring is based solely on regex, some value formats may not be recognized.

 ![demo for js files](https://raw.githubusercontent.com/1nVitr0/plugin-vscode-censitive/main/resources/demo_smart.gif)